 Understanding what you period blood color means to your health is so important, we’re devoting a whole blog to the topic.
 And we’re not alone.
-Recently, the Period Harmony startup went viral on TikTok by introducing their uterus-shaped puppet, Uri–pictured at right–who teaches women about important factors that impact their uterine health.
-(Including changes in discharge, period blood color, endometriosis, fibroids and more.)
+Recently, the Period Harmony startup went viral on TikTok by introducing a uterus-shaped puppet, Uri (pictured at right) who teaches women about important factors that impact their uterine health.
+(Favorite subjects include changes in discharge, period blood color, endometriosis, fibroids and more.)
 Want to join the viral fun?
 Check out Uri’s TikTok messages here.
 Then, keep reading to learn more about what changes in discharge could mean for your overall health.

 Period Blood Color: Mid-Cycle Spotting or Menstruation?

-You see, period blood is usually dark-red.
+You see, as we mentioned, period blood is usually dark-red.
 In contrast, spotting shows up more like pink vaginal discharge.
 If you’re spotting, the discharge will also be less heavy.
 And it should come and go, instead of lasting for a few days.

-When does spotting usually occur?
-There are several times in your cycle when you could expect to spot.
-Typically, spotting will occur when you release an egg, because your estrogen levels drop at that moment.
+First, it’s normal to spot at the very start or end of your monthly cycle.
+Typically, you’ll also have some spotting when you release an egg, because your estrogen levels drop at that moment.
 You also may spot just before ovulation, or right after ovulation.
-If spotting develops after your ovulation, it could also mean you’re pregnant (this is called implant bleeding.)
+If spotting develops after you ovulate, it could also mean that you’re pregnant (this is called implant bleeding.)